Search Results

 • Opt-in messages contain a message frequency disclosure, data rates disclosure, help instructions, and opt-out language.

-• HELP messages contain opt-out language and customer care contact information.
+• HELP messages contain opt-out language and customer care contact information (email, phone number, support website).

 • Opt-out messages confirm opt-out and state no further messages will be sent.